hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 Boar 7 3 0 3 4 1 3 1 3
-A boar has an Armour Save of 5+.
+A boar has an Armor Save of 5+.
 Special Rules
 Ferocious Charge: Wild boars attack with +2S when charging, due to their bulk.
 Note that this applies only to the boar, not the rider.
 Thick Skinned: The thick skin and matted fur of the boar makes him very hard to wound.
-Boars confer an additional +1 bonus to the rider’s Armour Save (making +2 total).
+Boars confer an additional +1 bonus to the rider’s Armor Save (making +2 total).
 If an Orc Hero (not Henchmen) comes in contact with a boar he may roll 2D6 to try and tame it.
 On a 10 or higher the boar can be tamed and the boar will discharge D3 wyrdstone for